If the urge strikes to get back to nature, head to Borneo

 There are many wonderful experiences to be had on this jungle-clad island.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Borneo.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top four things to do in Borneo.

 King of the jungle

 The Orangutan is the only great ape found in Asia.
 They spend almost all their time swinging through the treetops looking for fruit and young shoots to eat.
 Home to around 1,000 wild orangutans, the forests around the lower Kinabatangan river are a great destination for anyone keen to catch a glimpse of these rare primates.
 You can also see them enjoy feeding time at Sepilok, where orphaned and sick animals are rehabilitated before their release back to the forests of Borneo.